dovecot/documentation/source/configuration_manual/howto/director_with_lua.rst

   }

-If you are using MySQL or PostgreSQL, you can also install this directly on your proxy node(s), and skip having a centralized director node.
+If you have multiple Dovecot proxies, they all need the same data to route users to the correct backend.
+Therefore, if you use a database engine that supports data replication (such as MySQL or PostgreSQL), you can run the Lua script on each of your proxies.

 Operations
 ----------